sindresorhus/got/documentation/2-options.md

 > - This will override the `query` string in `url`.

 #### **Note:**
-> - Leading slashes are disallowed to enforce consistency and avoid confusion.\
+> - `null` values are not stringified, an empty string is used instead.
->  For example, when the prefix URL is `https://example.com/foo` and the input is `/bar`, there's ambiguity whether the resulting URL would become `https://example.com/foo/bar` or `https://example.com/bar`.
-The latter is used by browsers.
+> - `undefined` values are skipped.

 #### **Merge behavior:**
 > - Overrides existing properties.